| |

 The Weapons

-weapon used in battle or tournament.
-A knight uses a lance to knock his
+lance is a weapon used in battle or tournament.
+A knight uses a lance to knock

 offensive weapon.

-use two types of swords.
-The Espada is a one-handed, short sword used on
+Medieval Knights use two types of swords.
+The Espada is a one-handed, short

-keep the enemy at a distance.
-A point is added to the back of the weapon
+soldiers to keep the enemy at a distance.
+A point is added to the back of the

 with a backward thrust.